Pegasus Airlines Flight 2193

-Pegasus Airlines Flight 2193 was a scheduled domestic passenger flight from Izmir to Istanbul in Turkey operated by Pegasus Airlines.
+Pegasus Airlines Flight 2193 was a scheduled domestic passenger flight from İzmir to Istanbul in Turkey operated by Pegasus Airlines.
 On 5 February 2020, the Boeing 737-800 operating the route skidded off the runway while landing at Istanbul-Sabiha Gökçen International Airport, Turkey.
 Three people were killed, 179 people were injured, and the aircraft was destroyed.
-It was the first fatal accident in the airline's history.
-The accident came less than a month after another Pegasus Airlines accident (Flight 747) involving a Boeing 737 skidding off the runway at the same airport.
+This was the first fatal accident in the airline's history.
+The accident came less than a month after another Pegasus Airlines accident involving a Boeing 737 skidding off the runway at the same airport.